Myanmar protesters return to streets as crackdown continues - WTMJ

 Those detained included at least seven journalists, among them Thein Zaw of The Associated Press.
 At least two dozen journalists have been detained since the military’s takeover.

+“I beg the people in Myanmar not to fall in this trap, so to stay peaceful,” she said in a Monday interview with CNN, acknowledging that it was easier for her, safely away from the violence, to urge peaceful protesting.
+She also accused the authorities of spreading rumors about the conditions of people already under detention to stir up even more anger on the streets.

+Despite international condemnation, the security forces on Tuesday continued to crack down hard on protesters, using tear gas, rubber bullets and what appeared to be stun grenades.
+Reports that they were firing live ammunition could not immediately be confirmed.

-Hundreds of protesters gathered on Tuesday in the Hledan area of Yangon, where a day earlier police had fired repeated rounds of tear gas canisters.
+Hundreds of protesters gathered in the morning in the Hledan area of Yangon, where a day earlier police had fired repeated rounds of tear gas canisters.
 The protesters, many of whom wore construction helmets, dragged bamboo poles and debris to form barricades to impede any attempt to rush forward and make arrests, and chanted slogans and sang songs at the police lines.
+They even threw banana skins onto the road in front of them as an extra hazard to any police rush.

-Tear gas was used again Tuesday.
-The demonstrators — hundreds of mainly young people — fled in panic but soon returned to their barricades.
+The demonstrators — hundreds of mainly young people — fled in panic as tear gas canisters were fired but soon returned to their barricades.
+The retreat and regroup tactic was repeated over and over as police kept the pressure on.

+Videos posted on social media showed similar chaotic scenes in the Insein neighborhood of northern Yangon.

-Protesters also took up their flags and banners and assembled to march through the streets of Dawei, a small city in southeastern Myanmar that has seen almost daily large demonstrations against the coup.
+Protesters also took up their flags and banners to march through the streets of Dawei, a small city in southeastern Myanmar that has seen almost daily large demonstrations against the coup.

-Some of them also carried metal shields, an apparent response to the possible use of tear gas canisters and rubber bullets by police.
+Some also carried metal shields.
 On Sunday, Dawei was the scene of a violent crackdown, with up to five people killed when security forces shot into a large crowd of demonstrators.

+Two groups of demonstrators marched in the morning.
+One group was targeted by the security forces as it entered a narrow street on its way to pay respects at the house of a man killed in Sunday’s crackdown.
+Another was attacked on the main street in the city’s center.

 The military government has charged Suu Kyi with several criminal offenses that critics say are politically motivated and are meant to keep her locked up.
 If convicted of any of the charges, she would probably be barred from taking part in the election promised in a year’s time by the military.